dotnet/EntityFramework.Docs/entity-framework/core/modeling/entity-types.md

 [!code-csharp[Main](../../../samples/core/Modeling/FluentAPI/TableExcludeFromMigrations.cs?name=TableExcludeFromMigrations&highlight=4)]

-With this configuration migrations will not create the `blogs` table, but `Blog` is still included in the model and can be used normally.
+With this configuration migrations will not create the `AspNetUsers` table, but `IdentityUser` is still included in the model and can be used normally.

-If you need to start managing the table using migrations again then a new migration should be created where `blogs` is not excluded.
+If you need to start managing the table using migrations again then a new migration should be created where `AspNetUsers` is not excluded.
 The next migration will now contain any changes made to the table.

 ## Table name